The habitat created by this scrub forest is an attractive lure for countless animal species that find in it an ideal refuge to live.

 The Encounter

 We were strolling on an early autumn morning, riding in a 4×4 with the owners of ‘Villa del Río’ estate, conducting a routine technical visit to the Hedgerow Olive Grove planted 20 years ago on this property located in the Campiña Alta de Córdoba.
 The estate spans 161 hectares, with 61 hectares planted in hedgerow olive groves, while the remaining hundred hectares are traditional canopy olive orchards, which are prevalent in this region and extend across all neighboring municipalities.
 Viewed from above, the hedgerow plantation resembles an aligned scrub forest, surrounded by a sea of canopy olive trees.
 From the highest part of the estate, looking north, the distant foothills of Sierra Morena can be seen.
 I remember being struck by the abundance of thrushes and rabbits that we saw everywhere as we ventured deeper into the labyrinthine rows of perfectly aligned hedgerows.
 With the windows rolled down, the repertoire of wild bird songs accompanied us like background music during our lively technical discussion as we leisurely drove along one of the service roads that traverse the estate from east to west.
-During the visit, we were carefully inspecting the rows of olive trees and making pertinent observations about the trees’ condition, their fruit load, and the degree of ripeness as they approached imminent harvest.
+Figure 2.
+Iberian lynx (Lynx pardinus) female During the visit, we were carefully inspecting the rows of olive trees and making pertinent observations about the trees’ condition, their fruit load, and the degree of ripeness as they approached imminent harvest.
 Suddenly, to everyone’s surprise, an impressive Iberian lynx emerged from one of the hedgerow lanes to our left.
 It approached calmly, not speeding up upon seeing us nor altering its course, crossing right in front of us and stopping in the middle of the path.
 Durante unos segundos or a few seconds, the animal stood still, watching us attentively, with a poised posture, showing no hint of fear or concern, as if we were the intruders that it had caught trying to enter its forest domain.
 Moments later, it resumed its stride, as if nothing had happened, calmly disappearing into the hedgerow to our right and vanishing from our sight.
+Figure 3.
+Location of camera traps on the ‘Villa del Río’ estate (Córdoba).
 We couldn’t believe what we had just seen an Iberian lynx in broad daylight, within a hedgerow olive grove.
 It seemed completely unheard of.
 Seeing our obvious surprise, the owners explained that this wasn’t the first time they had spotted the lynx on the estate.
 Their workers had also reported sightings, sometimes seeing what appeared to be a lynx with a cub from a distance.
 Additionally, they mentioned observing a wildcat prowling around, which they believed had impregnated one of their farm cats, evident from the kittens displaying inherited traits like their distinctive tails.
 We asked if these feline sightings occurred elsewhere on the estate, and they confirmed that they were exclusively observed in the SHD Olive Grove, where a significant concentration of rabbits and other animals gathered.
 This revelation didn’t surprise us much; despite it being our first encounter with a lynx, during many technical visits to various hedgerow plantations, we had often noticed clear signs of abundant wildlife presence in these new olive forests, including red-legged partridges, thrushes, hares, rabbits, foxes, wild boars, and Spanish imperial eagles.

 Initiation of the Study

 This led us at Todolivo to reflect and question why these and many other animals chose the SHD Olive Grove as their preferred habitat for living and/or hunting.
 So, a few days later, we decided to dispel our doubts and contacted biologist Patricia Cosano Pérez (registration number 3469), whom we commissioned to conduct a study on the existing fauna in this Hedgerow Olive Grove plantation.
+Figure 4.
+Linear transects, Villa del Río estate (Córdoba).

 Methodology of the Study